Governor Pen Portraits

 I hope together with the rest of the governing body we can continue to support the staff team in meeting the individual needs of all children through the broad, engaging and well-balanced curriculum at the school.

-I am new to the role of Parent Governor for 2017.
 I have 3 children in Rawmarsh Ashwood School.
 My hope is that I can have a guiding influence on the development, learning and inspiration of young people who pass through this school.

 I am looking forward to the challenges of working alongside the rest of the board to maintain Rawmarsh Ashwood’s already high reputation.